PioterDev/Reddit-Video-Downloader/README.md

-# reddit-video-downloader-master
+# Reddit-Video-Downloader
 Lets you download videos directly from Reddit with a shell command.

 # Requirements
 - Node.js
-- ffmpeg (moving file into PATH directory is necessary)
+- ffmpeg

 # How it works
+If you don't want to set up this permanently or don't have admin permission on your computer, run `node portable.js`.
+This will install a portable version, meaning you can only run it from the folder with the files.

-Before doing anything, you must "install" the script on your computer.
+But for comfort, I recommend installing the script on your computer.
 To do this, run `node setup.js` with administrator permissions.

-After you've installed it, open your command prompt and type `reddit-download [link to the reddit post with video]`
+After you've installed it, open your command prompt and type `reddit-download [link to the reddit post with video]`.

 Currently, only Windows system is supported.
 I will add support for Linux and MacOS later.